Your birth records

-If you fall into any of these categories and would like more information, please contact us on 020 7520 0383 or at firstname.lastname@example.org
+If this sounds like you and and you would like more information, please contact us on 020 7520 0383 or at email@example.com

-Please note that Coram is only able to provide information for adults who fulfil the criteria listed above.
+Please note that we are only able to provide information for adults who fulfil the criteria listed above.

 If you are adopted but were not adopted via Coram or Adopt Anglia or in the care of Coram/ the Foundling Hospital, and don’t know where the records of your adoption are, please try the following: